 The Adjutant General”

-When the detail ended, Mule was sent to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
+Mule may have become ill while on the detail and sent to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
 The camp had opened on June 1, and those POWs who had been considered healthy at Camp O’Donnell had been sent there on June 1.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 The POWs were forced to work in the fields from 7:00 in the morning until 5:00 in the evening.
 Most of the food they grew went to the Japanese not them.
 Other POWs worked in rice paddies.

 The POW barracks were built to house 50 POWs, but most held between 60 and 120 men.
 The POWs slept on bamboo slats without mattresses, covers, or mosquito netting.
 The result was many became ill.

 Each morning, the POWs lined up for roll call.
 While they stood at attention, it wasn’t uncommon for them to be hit over the tops of their heads.
 In addition, one guard frequently kicked them in their shins with his hobnailed boots. after arriving at the farm, the POWs went into a tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.